ethereum/ethereum-org-website/src/content/defi/index.md

 ### Decentralized exchanges {#dex}

-A decentralized exchange (DEX) is a digital marketplace for cryptocurrency trading that operates without a central authority or intermediary.
+A decentralized exchange (DEX) is a digital marketplace for cryptocurrency trading that operates without a central authority or intermediary, and allows users to maintain full control of their assets throughout the entire exchange.
 It enables peer-to-peer trading of cryptocurrencies directly between users through smart contracts, where users create pools of liquidity to be used for exchange for a fee, eliminating the need for a traditional intermediary like a bank or exchange.

 ### Quadratic funding {#quadratic-funding}